 As STIs are the most common cause of epididymitis in young men, a screening test is often indicated to check for the presence of an infection.
 This is particularly important if the individual has recently engaged in sexual activities without using a condom.

 STI screening involves the insertion of a narrow swab into the urethra of the penis to take a sample of the discharge, which can be analyzed in a laboratory for the most common causative bacteria, as well as for the presence of gonorrhea and/or chlamydia.

 There are several other tests that may be useful to help in the diagnosis of epididymitis, which include:

 - Doppler ultrasound imaging

 The ultrasound imaging test is particularly useful in the differential diagnosis to rule out other conditions that require different treatments.

-Testicular torsion is a condition involving reduced blood supply to testicles that is associated with similar symptoms to epididymitis.
+Testicular torsion is a condition involving reduced blood supply to testicles and is associated with similar symptoms to epididymitis.
 It is important to make a differential diagnosis, as testicular torsion requires immediate medical attention with a surgical procedure.